 The bill was introduced by the Grisham-appointed Sen. Antionette Sedillo Lopez, who is sure to nod her head at anything the governor demands in fear of her future in the Senate.
 Sedillo-Lopez spouted off dozens of Lujan Grisham-fed talking points on how fracking is “impacting people,” and needs to be studied further, even though there are decades-worth of research showing no correlation between fracking and the environment.

-Then-state Rep. Stephanie Garcia Richard, who has absolutely ZERO experience working in the energy industry or in any capacity relating to natural resources or public lands ran on a pie-in-the-sky ideas of banning fracking from getting state contracts, taxing the hell out of oil & gas producers, providing tax credits for unsustainable wind and solar, and throwing all the leftover cash in our state coffers to the failing school system.
+Then-state Rep. Stephanie Garcia Richard, who has absolutely ZERO experience working in the energy industry or in any capacity relating to natural resources or public lands ran on the pie-in-the-sky ideas of banning fracking from getting state contracts, taxing the hell out of oil & gas producers, providing tax credits for unsustainable wind and solar, and throwing all the leftover cash in our state coffers to the failing school system.

 Just as she promised, on January 9, she announced her work on an upcoming bill to essentially tax the hell out of the oil & gas industry by increasing royalty rates on fossil fuel energy production on state trust land.
 Thankfully, the proposal was blocked in the legislature, although shortly after its defeat, Richard announced her intention to issue a moratorium on oil and gas leases on state trust land near Chaco Culture National Historical Park.

-In early March, Garcia Richard announced her newly redesigned New Mexico Land Office logo, which depicts a valley with wind turbines, with her name emblazoned on the top.
+In early March, Garcia Richard announced her newly-redesigned New Mexico Land Office logo, which depicts a valley with wind turbines, with her name emblazoned on the top.
 There is no sight of an oil rig, a coal miner’s ax, or any other such illustration of the industry which is responsible for a $2.2 billion surplus in the state’s general fund.
 Garcia Richard would much rather spend all that revenue on unsustainable “pre-k-for-all” and kill the industry altogether.

 Congresswoman Debra Haaland, a failed lieutenant gubernatorial candidate, ex-Democrat party boss, and ex-tribal administrator is a huge supporter of freshman Rep. Alexandria Ocasio-Cortez’s “Green New Deal,” which aims to murder all the cows because they emit methane through